Faten-Org/comcast-cmb/README.txt

 This project is no longer actively supported.
-It is made available as read-only.
+It is made available as read-only. ok

 --------------------------------------------------------------------------------------
 - CMB (Cloud Message Bus) README